muraronicola/Parallel-implementation-of-Gravitational-Search-Algorithm/README.md

 ## PBS script
-In order to run the code on the cluster, we can use the scripts present in the folder `scripts`.
+In order to run the code on the cluster, we can use the scripts present in the folder `PBS_scripts`.
+Is necessary to change the path of the executable file from `/home/nicola.muraro/project_hpc/GSA/src/gsa` to the path of the executable file in your system.
-By simply running the command:
+Then, by simply running the command:
 ```bash
 qsub <script_name>
 ```
-We can submit the job to the queue.
+we can submit the job to the queue.
 The script will take care of loading the required modules and running the programm with the default arguments.

 ## Results
 The folder `results` contains the results of the tests performed on the cluster.
-There are two python notebook that has been used to average the results and obtain the tables and plots.
+There is a python notebook that has been used to average the results and obtain the tables and plots.